-There’s additional information on all the Mitsubishi safety features within the Mitsubishi ASX official website.
+There’s additional information on all the Mitsubishi safety features within the Nissan Juke official website.

 The ASX’s interior has aged fairly well over its decade-long life.
 There was a slight reshaping of the centre stack a few years ago to accommodate a larger 8.0-inch touchscreen, while the centre console was squared off a little bit.
 Otherwise, it looks much the same as ever.

 Its advanced age means it’s missing some things that have become commonplace, from an electric parking brake to a digital speedometer.
 Its trip computer is also daft, controlled only via a single button.

 It does some things right, however.
 There are soft-touch plastics across the dashboard and the tops of the front doors, for example, plus leatherette on the side of the centre console, while the fixed glass roof is squeak-free and lets in a glorious amount of natural light.

 You sit up higher in the ASX, with the traditional command seating position of an SUV.

 The infotainment system has dated graphics, particularly the satellite navigation which defaults to an annoyingly zoomed-out view.
 It also has strange quirks like displaying the state at the end of every suburb name, even if you’re nowhere near a border.

 Fortunately, there’s Apple CarPlay and Android Auto to use, while the Rockford Fosgate sound system has sound quality almost as good as the more familiarly named Bose unit in the Juke.